mccanne/sharkfest/README.md

 But to get this structured data into Elastic...
 * format as JSON and lose information
 * configure extensive "mapping rules" in ingest pipeline
-* mapping rules recover richness of data that was originally present
+* mapping rules recover richness of data that was present but lost

 (TODO: figure of this process)

 [Corelight's ECS mapping repo](https://github.com/corelight/ecs-mapping)

-Hmm, _it's hard to make things easy_

 This all creates complexity.